Can I participate in research?

 What is the cost of the serology test?

-As of 2014, the charge for UW Lab Medicine to perform this test will be approximately $200.
+As of 2019, the charge for UW Lab Medicine to perform this test will be approximately $600 the first time the test is performed.
+Subsequent tests will cost approximately $300.
 The facility that orders the test will also charge for the blood draw, isolating serum, shipping and tracking the sample, recording and reporting the results.
 The total cost will therefore vary significantly between facilities.

 What is the Merkel virus?